uzmagull/uzmagull/README.md

 Completed | NLP Classification

-📧 Developed a model to classify emails as Spam or Not Spam ⚙️ Applied text preprocessing, feature extraction, and classification algorithms 📊 Evaluated performance using accuracy, precision, and recall 🚀 Built a lightweight and efficient prediction system
+📧 Built a model to classify emails as Spam or Not Spam ⚙️ Applied text preprocessing and feature extraction techniques 📊 Evaluated model using accuracy, precision, and recall metrics 🚀 Developed a lightweight system for fast and efficient predictions

 Tech Stack: Python, NLP, Scikit-learn